 In August 2024, FinCEN issued the Investment Adviser Rule (discussed in our client update), which would, effective January 1, 2026, extend the AML/CFT compliance program and suspicious activity reporting requirements of the BSA to certain registered investment advisers and exempt reporting advisers (collectively, covered advisers).
 In May 2024, FinCEN and the SEC also issued (but never finalized) the Proposed CIP Rule that would have required covered advisers to establish written CIPs as part of their AML/CFT compliance programs.
 The Investment Adviser Rule itself was over two decades in the making, as FinCEN first proposed AML/CFT regulations for the investment adviser sector in 2002, and finalizing the regulations had been a priority of Treasury and FinCEN under the prior administration.[9]

 It remains to be seen when and how FinCEN will amend the Investment Adviser Rule, and in theory, FinCEN could decide to rescind the rule completely or extend the effective date again.
-We think it is more likely, though, that FinCEN would scale back compliance obligations under the Investment Adviser Rule, rather than eliminate the AML/CFT requirements entirely.[9]
-However, all options are on the table, and the administration has already shown that it is willing to dramatically overhaul existing AML/CFT regulations.[10]
+Based on FinCEN’s statements and recent deregulatory actions, we think the agency will likely scale back compliance obligations under the Investment Adviser Rule, particularly with respect to smaller advisers.[10]
+However, all options are on the table, and the administration has already shown that it is willing to dramatically overhaul existing AML/CFT regulations.[11]

 We recommend that financial institutions continue to closely monitor Treasury and FinCEN’s announcements for developments.